CCheung96/software-tech-demo/docs/comp2160/ethicalgamedev.md

 {% include prereq_outcomes.html prereq=topic_prereq outcomes=topic_outcomes %}

-Where the hell did this come from??????? - Crystal

 Okay.
 Welcome to the Week One.
 Lectures for 21.
 60.  this week we'll be talking about just the basics